Eriogonum baileyi

 Eriogonum baileyi is a species of wild buckwheat that is commonly known as Bailey's buckwheat.
 It is native to the western United States, where it is a common member of the flora in several types of sandy habitat, such as desert and sagebrush.
 Eriogonum baileyi is an annual herb.
 It produces a spreading to erect, often wool-coated stem up to about half a meter tall.
 Leaves are woolly, round and located at the base of the plant.
 The inflorescence is a branching cyme bearing many clusters of flowers.
 The individual flowers are 1 to 2 millimeters wide and white or pink in color.

+Taxonomy

+The botanist Sereno Watson scientifically described and named Eriogonum baileyi in 1875.
+It was reclassified as a subspecies of Eriogonum vimineum in 1936 by Susan Gabriella Stokes and as a variety in 1952 by Ray Joseph Davis, but these have not become accepted by other botanists.
+It is classified in the Eriogonum genus as part of the Polygonaceae family.
+The species has two accepted varieties.